sourcegraph/about/handbook/people-ops/charities.md

 It is recommended to search for a charity through [Charity Navigator](https://www.charitynavigator.org) to find its federal Employer Identification Number (EIN).
 For example, the ACLU page can be found [here](https://www.charitynavigator.org/index.cfm?bay=search.summary&orgid=3247).

 *Not all charities are created equal*.
 In order to provide the most benefit for your donation, you should research how your chosen charity uses its funds, hopefully from multiple unbiased sources.
 Websites such as [Charity Watch](https://www.charitywatch.org/top-rated-charities) provide ratings of individual charities based on financial reporting factors such as overhead cost and amount spent to raise contributions.

+As a cautionary example, the BLM Foundation page can be found [here](https://www.charitynavigator.org/index.cfm?bay=search.profile&ein=474143254), but is [not affiliated](https://www.buzzfeednews.com/article/ryanmac/black-lives-matter-foundation-unrelated-blm-donations) with the Black Lives Matter Movement (the correct charity is the Black Lives Matter Global Network Foundation).